redradix/kontainer/README.md

 # Simple DI / IoC container

-This is a really simple dependecy injection container for using in Javascript applications (both nodejs/iojs and browser environments if using CommonJS modules).
+This is a really simple dependency injection container for Javascript applications (both nodejs/iojs and browser environments if using CommonJS modules).
 It uses `Array.prototype.forEach` so please polyfill as needed on your environment.

-# Rationale
 We wrote a blog post presenting this library and the motivations behind it:

 [How to structure node.js applications with dependency injection](http://blog.redradix.com/an-architecture-for-complex-node-js-apps-with-dependency-injection/)